Food law inspections

 Failing to meet standards

 Where a business fails to meet the required food law standards, an authorised officer has a range of powers to deal with non-compliance.
-Normally a graduated approach is taken, starting with written warnings.
-However, should businesses remain non-compliant, notices can be served compelling improvement by a certain time, some of which can have the effect of immediately prohibiting some or all aspects of the food business.
+Normally starting with written warnings.
+If businesses remain non-compliant, notices can be served.
+Notices compel improvement by a certain time.
+Some can immediately prohibit some, or all, aspects of the food business.

 In addition, an authorised officer can report breaches of the legislation to the Procurator Fiscal with a view to prosecution via the court system.